 222. Might might Not be Right

-This is the language of ahankaar (sense of doership) which survives on comparison with others.
+This is the language of ahankaar (sense of doership) which thrives on comparison with others.
 A demonic person is gripped by ahankaar which gets a boost when success is attained in terms of acquiring more wealth when compared with others; when enemies are defeated or when one feels like a ruler after reaching the peak of the ladder.

 Comments